buntine/traka/README.md

 ## Use

-To access the current set of staged changes:
+To access the current set of staged (AKA unpublished) changes:

 ```ruby
   Traka::Change.changes #=> [<Traka::Change>, ...]